Conor-Behard333/covid_alarm_clock/README.md

 #### API keys
 In the config file under "API_Keys" set "weather_key" and "news_key" to the appropriate API key.

+#### Covid API
+In the config file you can set the area name so the API returns the cases for that area.

 #### News API
 In the config file you can set which country to search the news by setting the "country" key.
 You can also pre-define the search term for the type of news articles you search for by setting the "search_term" key.